4350pChris/blog/rapper-vocabulary-analyzer.md

 Now that we've talked about the code, let's go into a little more depth about the deployment process.
 As I mentioned earlier, this project is deployed using the Serverless Framework.
 This means all infrastructure is defined in a `serverless.yaml` file, which is then used to deploy the application to AWS via the `sls` CLI.
+To be more precise, it's split up into two `serverless.yaml` files, one for the backend and one for the frontend, which can be called separately or together via [Serverless Compose](https://www.serverless.com/framework/docs/guides/compose).

+There's a CI/CD pipeline running on [GitHub Actions](https://https://github.com/features/actions) which is triggered on every push to the `main` branch and runs the tests, builds the application and deploys it to AWS.
 While this is quite nice, it's not as straightforward or easy as I had hoped.

 One thing I struggled with *majorly* at the beginning was the fact that I had to transpile the TypeScript code before deploying it.